 If you have a toddler who loves the dummy, then you’ve probably questioned when is the right time to get rid of it.
 And just how are you going to handle the tantrums and tears that are sure to follow?

-There are plenty of pluses to letting your little one use a dummy.
+There are plenty of pluses involved with letting your little one use a dummy.
 It can help them self-settle, it can help guard against SIDS and it can help them feel secure.
 But, there are a few downfalls to relying on the dummy too, especially as your baby grows into a toddler or preschooler.

 According to Evelina Weidan Sterling, PhD, MPH, co-author of Your Child’s Teeth: A Complete Guide for Parents, “Before age two, any problems with growing teeth usually self-correct within six months of stopping pacifier use.
 After the two-year mark, problems can start.
 Your baby’s top or bottom front teeth may slant or tilt.”